September 15, 2021

 If you open src/App.jsx

-being conditionally rendered based on isConnected
+being conditionally rendered based on the isConnected

 variable.